petermattia/petermattia/_cyclic_voltammetry_simulation/reversibility.md

 $$ O + e^- \overset{k_f}{\underset{k_r}{\leftrightarrows}} R \overset{k_c}{\rightarrow} Z $$

-This system is an electrochemical redox reaction in which the product can further react in a first-order chemical reaction.
+This system is an electrochemical redox reaction in which the product can further react in a first-order chemical reaction, commonly called an " $ EC $ " mechanism.
 For more details, you can check out the
 [cyclic voltammetry simulation tutorials](/cyclic_voltammetry_simulation/index.html) I've created, especially the